Jus-Codin/OneLinerise/README.md

  - [ ] Customisable settings?
 Maybe?
  - [ ] And maybe even more

 If you do have suggestions or want to contribute, do feel free to open an issue or pull request.
-As this repo is informal, I'm not putting guidelines and stuff for this project, all just default barebones settings (but I can still ban you)
+As this repo is informal, I'm not putting guidelines and stuff for this project, all just default barebones settings